archivesspace/tech-docs/README.md

 git checkout -b TD-123-descriptive-short-title
 ```

-#### Sidebar navigation updates

-The sidebar navigation is not populated automatically, but by src/siteNavigation.json.
-Any changes to filenames (or addition/deletion of pages) must be updated there to be reflected on the site.

 #### Get the test suite running

 Before running any tests, you will need to set up your environment.
 See [Running TechDocs locally](#running-techdocs-locally).